Our blog is designed to offer

 In some cases, cradle cleaning is the best option for accessing and cleaning high up windows.
 Spectrum team members that use cradles for commercial window cleaning jobs are extensively trained in the area.
 Our operatives undergo refresher training every few months to ensure their skills are as up to date as possible.
 Most high rise buildings will have their own training programme for operating their BMU.

 Also known as Mobile Elevated Work Platforms, or MEWPs, cherry pickers are another high-rise window cleaning method.
 Although cherry pickers cannot be used to clean windows on skyscrapers, they are a good option for smaller commercial and residential blocks.

-Spectrum has been cleaning high rise windows for over a decade.
+Spectrum has been doing abseil window cleaning for over a decade.
 We’ve worked on buildings all over London and have a huge amount of experience cleaning skyscrapers of all shapes and sizes.
-If you need the windows on your commercial or residential block cleaned, we are the best team for the job.
+If you need the glass surfaces of your commercial or residential block cleaned, we are the best team for the job.

 As well as windows, we also have extensive expertise when it comes to cleaning modern render.
 This is another integral part of high rise property maintenance and is something we are passionate about.
 If you would like to learn more about maintaining modern render, you can join one of our monthly CPD webinars.

 Please find out more by getting in touch with a team member, or you can follow us on Facebook, Twitter, LinkedIn or Instagram.

 Managing the on-site execution of Spectrum's services, Elijah handles the day to day operations of Spectrum's teams.
 He has supported maintenance teams within the rope industry for over ten years.

 3rd June 2021

 4th August 2021